 $2,500,000.00 at the first residential unit occupancy permit (temporary or final) in the Project.

 The Petitioner shall make payments in the aggregate amount of $1,500,000.00 to the City for improvements to or replacement of the Countryside School.
-The Petitioner’s payments shall be made as follows:
+The Petitioner’s payments shall be made to a municipal account designated for improvements to the Countryside School as follows:

 $1,000,000.00 at the first building permit for a residential building in the Project.